JanHerca/urantiapedia/output/wikijs/article/Charles_Laurence_Olivea/The_Urantia_Book_and_Its_Mission.md

 ## Nature of the Revelation and Its Intended Audience: Humanity and Urantia

 According to _The Urantia Book_, there are at least three basic types of revelatory experience: personal, racial, and planetary.
-The personal and racial dimensions are referenced in the context of how the divine spirit(s) impact mortal existence. “_We know [this] by three phenomena…religious faith; second, by revelation—personal and racial; and third, by the…extraordinary…reactions to the material environment…._” [[UB 101:3.17](/en/The_Urantia_Book/101#p3_17)] (PP. 1108-09) _The Urantia Book_ is described within as a celestial “_gift_” of revelation to all of humanity on Urantia. “_The Urantia Papers…constitute the most recent presentation of truth to the mortals of Urantia._” [[UB 92:4.9](/en/The_Urantia_Book/92#p4_9)]
+The personal and racial dimensions are referenced in the context of how the divine spirit(s) impact mortal existence. “_We know [this] by three phenomena…religious faith; second, by revelation—personal and racial; and third, by the…extraordinary…reactions to the material environment…._” [[UB 101:3.17](/en/The_Urantia_Book/101#p3_17)] _The Urantia Book_ is described within as a celestial “_gift_” of revelation to all of humanity on Urantia. “_The Urantia Papers…constitute the most recent presentation of truth to the mortals of Urantia._” [[UB 92:4.9](/en/The_Urantia_Book/92#p4_9)]

 I presume all students of _The Urantia Book_ make personal interpretations and applications of the revelatory text to their individual lives.
 It is natural to do so.
 But the celestial narrative was not written for individual persons per se, albeit it may be viewed that way by some.
 Nor were the Urantia Papers designed for any particular race (or tribe or nation), but for all races, all peoples.

 It was written to appeal to humanity, civilizations, and _The Urantia Book_ and Its Miss ion cultures, in other words, all Urantians.
 I would argue that this is hardly a moot point.
 There are those who refer only to readers of the book as “_Urantians._” I believe that this is an error.
 The term, “_Urantian,_” certainly applies to every mortal born in this world.
 This is the meaning I attach to “_Urantian._” I think this error reflects an unfortunate tendency to approximate the “_chosen-people syndrome._” Such a mindset assigns special value and significance to a group.
 This kind of thinking may have a wider attraction than the designation above.
 I will address that problem later on in this essay.

 The idea of the “_Gift of Revelation_” as planetary in its nature is supported in other places in the book.
 One of them is the listing of composite religions. “_On Urantia, evolutionary and revelatory religions are progressing side by side while they blend and coalesce into the diversified theologic systems found in the world in the times of the inditement of these papers.
-These religions, the religions of twentiethcentury Urantia, may be enumerated as follows:
+These religions, the religions of twentiethcentury Urantia, may be enumerated as follows:_”

-> 1. Hinduism—the most ancient
+> 1. Hinduism—the most ancient.
 >
-> 2. The Hebrew religion
+> 2. The Hebrew religion.
 >
-> 3. Buddhism
+> 3. Buddhism.
 >
-> 4. The Confucian teachings
+> 4. The Confucian teachings.
 >
-> 5. The Taoist beliefs
+> 5. The Taoist beliefs.
 >
-> 6. Zoroastrianism
+> 6. Zoroastrianism.
 >
-> 7. Shinto
+> 7. Shinto.
 >
-> 8. Jainism
+> 8. Jainism.
 >
-> 9. Christianity
+> 9. Christianity.
 >
-> 10. Islam
+> 10. Islam.
 >
-> 11. Sikhism—the most recent._” [UB 92:6.2-12](/en/The_Urantia_Book/92#p6_2)
+> 11. Sikhism—the most recent._” [UB 92:6.2-13](/en/The_Urantia_Book/92#p6_2)

 It seems to me that the Melchizedek who authored this paper is expressing the spiritual relevance of all religion in the progressive evolutionary civilization on Urantia.
 I believe the celestial government of Urantia wants all sincere religious faiths lifted up through revelatory presentations as led by the divine spirit(s).
 This listing of composite religions reminds me of the religions complied by Ganid and Jesus.
 [UB 131:1.10](/en/The_Urantia_Book/131#p1_10) What impresses me about their work was the supreme spiritual value they placed on the several religions, including “_Our Religion,_” Ganid postulated from the tutoring of Jesus.
 Comparative religion reinforces the long view, which in turn allows us to keep our eye on the ball, to employ a baseball metaphor.
 The revelatory message shows respect to the wisdom-spiritual traditions worldwide, while aiming to enlighten the makeup of evolutionary religion, helping to grow the mortal consciousness of truth.